 I love how versatile it is (you can throw almost any veggies you have into it - don't feel you have to stick with the ones I list in the recipe!), as well as how easy - literally throw the ingredients into a pan and simmer!

 It's perfect served with brown rice, avocado and even some tortilla chips or vegan cheese to give it that special something.
 We make this almost weekly in our house as it's that tasty, and I hope you love it too!

-The beauty of this chili is that it's seriously easy to make.
-You can easily customise it with whatever beans and veggies you have to hand, as it's incredibly versatile.
+The beauty of this chili is that it's seriously simple to make.
+You can easily customize it with whatever beans and veggies you have to hand, as it's incredibly versatile.

 Homemade Vegan Chili (gluten-free)

 - 3 cloves garlic, crushed or chopped

 - 2 medium peppers of any colour, cut into roughly 1cm pieces

 - 1 medium courgette/zucchini, cut into roughly 1cm cubes